Mantsi language

 Mantsi (autonym: mã53 tsi53; also called Lô Lô, Flowery Lolo, White Lolo or Black Lolo, is a Lolo-Burmese language.
 Speakers are mostly located in Hà Giang Province, Vietnam.
 In China, speakers are classified as a subgroup of the Yi people.
 In Vietnam they are called Lô Lô and is classified as one of the official 54 ethnic groups in Vietnam.

 Classification

 Mantsi may be related to the Kathu (Kasu, Gasu) and Mo'ang (mɯaŋ˥˩) languages of Wenshan Prefecture, Yunnan, China (Edmondson 2003).
 Lama (2012) concludes that Mantsi (Mondzi) and Maang constitute the most divergent branch of the Lolo-Burmese languages.

 Distribution

 Monji or Mondzi is reportedly spoken in some villages of Muyang Township, Funing County, Yunnan, China.

-Munji is reportedly spoken by the Flowery Yi (Lolo) of Donggan Town, Malipo County, Yunnan.
+Munji is reportedly spoken by the Flowery Yi (Lolo) of Donggan (董干) Town, Malipo County, Yunnan.
 It is closely related to the Mandzi or Mantsi language of the Flowery Lolo and Black Lolo people of Vietnam and of the White Lolo people of Funing Country.
 The Red Lolo and Flowery Lolo live across the border in Đồng Văn district, Hà Giang province of Vietnam.
 Both speak similar languages.
 The language spoken by the Red Lolo was investigated by Jerold A. Edmondson in the late 1990s.